ivivanov/gointerview/content/040-advanced.md

 weight = 50
 +++

+# Deep Dive into Go
-# Advanced Go Concepts & Topics
+*Advanced Go Concepts & Topics*

 ## Questions?
 1. What is dynamic dispatch?